 Helm charts and Kubernetes operators solve this challenge by providing an easy way for admins to deploy applications and/or configurations into a Kubernetes cluster.
 In this way, they double-down on the automation features that Kubernetes enables.

-That said, whether you should use Helm or operators depends on what kind of application you are deploying and how much special configuration it requires.
+That said, whether you should use Kubernetes operators vs. Helm charts depends on what kind of application you are deploying and how much special configuration it requires.
 To understand the difference, let’s look at how the use cases for Helm charts and operators are different.

 Use cases for Helm